Improving sandwich variance estimation for marginal Cox analysis of cluster randomized trials: Numerical Studies

-\subsection{Practical Recommendations}
+\subsection{Practical recommendations}

-The challenge we face in the simulation study led us to suggest practitioners to include at least $10$ clusters in CRTs with right-censored, time-to-event outcomes, when the cluster sizes are anticipated to be variable, for considerations on generating a valid test.
+The challenge we face in the simulation study led us to suggest that practitioners include at least $10$ clusters in CRTs with right-censored, time-to-event outcomes, when the cluster sizes are anticipated to be variable, based on the desire to generate a valid test for both unadjusted analysis and adjusted analysis with an additional individual-level covariate.
+In the meantime, when the cluster size is expected to be highly variable (e.g., $\text{CV}\geq 0.8$), including more than $10$ clusters would be recommended for adjusted analysis with an additional cluster-level covariate.
 Otherwise, when the number of clusters is small (e.g. $n = 6$) and the CV of cluster sizes is large (CV $\geq 0.8$), there is not a convenient way to modify the robust sandwich variance estimator to maintain the test size under the marginal Cox model; this recommendation is generally in line with recommended practices in CRTs because it may be more unlikely for the study to provide sufficient power with fewer than $10$ clusters in the absence of an overwhelming effect size.
 In general, the MD bias-corrected sandwich variance estimator has the smallest bias throughout.
-When testing the intervention effect in CRTs with a small number of clusters, our results suggest that, for Wald $t$-tests, the use of the MD bias-corrected sandwich variance estimator can maintain the nominal test size for as few as $10$ clusters, and is robust to the moderate variation of cluster sizes (CV $\leq 0.4$).
-However, under larger variations of cluster sizes, the KCMR bias-corrected sandwich variance estimator should be used instead to maintain the nominal test size due to the increased variability of all sandwich variance estimators.
+When testing the intervention effect in CRTs with a small number of clusters, our results suggest that, for Wald $t$-tests, the use of the MD bias-corrected sandwich variance estimator can maintain the nominal test size and provide adequate empirical coverage probabilities, and is robust to the moderate variation of cluster sizes (CV $\leq 0.4$).
+However, under larger variations of cluster sizes, the KCMR bias-corrected sandwich variance estimator should be used instead to maintain the nominal test size and provide adequate empirical coverage probabilities due to the increased variability of all sandwich variance estimators.
 This observation that the optimal recommendation of the sandwich variance estimator depends on the CV of cluster sizes is consistent with \citet{li2015}, who recommended different bias-corrected variance estimators (the KC and FG variance estimators) with clustered binary outcomes depending on the cluster size variation.
 Our recommendation for clustered time-to-event outcomes complements \citet{li2015} and serves to refine our understanding of best practices for analyzing CRTs.